×

 • Advocate for health information systems that reflect consumers’ needs, values, and preferences and empower them to participate in care decisions.

-• Promoting health information and communication technologies is foundational for a learning health system that includes the active engagement of health care consumers.
+• Promoting health information and communication technologies is foundational for a learning health system that includes the active engagement of healthcare consumers.

 pixel